-To facilitate comparison of particle concentrations, small particles (0.77μm) and medium particles (2.5μm) were normalized by particle concentration in the cough box, as described below.
+To facilitate comparison of particle concentrations, small particles (0.77μm) and medium particles (2.5μm) were normalized by the particle concentration in the cough box, as described below.
 Since the concentration in the cough box was measured before the coughing event, the actual concentration of particles carried by the cough jet could be smaller due to dilution by the pressurization air.
 The evaluation the particle concentration variation in the cough box was based on the following hypotheses:

 First, the particle concentration in the cough box was well mixed before the coughing event because of mixing effect of the computer fan.